 This week, my dad and I built a front rack for the Giant.
 This thing could re-enter atmosphere.
 It holds the saddlebags Kira gave me, which are not supposed to fit there.

 Dad loves working with his hands.
-Loves it more with me.
-The only thing he wants to pass on.
+Loves it more than me.
+It’s something he’d like to pass on.
 This week was the last time.
 No more will I crouch in his garage.

 But 1,148 miles from now?
 I’ll still have that rack.